NOAA-EMC/NCEPLIBS-bufr/docs/dx_tables.md

 The first section of a BUFR tables file is where all Table A, B and D mnemonics are initially declared, assigned a unique FXY number, and given a short free-form text description.
-Mnemonics may contain any combination of uppercase letters and numbers (or, in certain special cases, a "." character), up to a maximum of 8 characters in length.
-A mnemonic may be declared only once, and each one must correspond to a unique FXY number, which itself consists of 6 characters, and where the first character (i.e. the "F" component) is an "A" if the mnemonic
+Each mnemonic may be declared only once, and each one must correspond to a unique FXY number, which itself consists of 6 characters, and where the first character (i.e. the "F" component) is an "A" if the mnemonic